FlorinCjc/FlorinCjc/README.md

 * 🌍  I'm based in Constanta / Romania
 * ✉️  You can contact me at [florinncjc@gmail.com](mailto:florinncjc@gmail.com)
 * 🧠  I'm learning Angular
+* ✍🏻  I uploaded my projects if you want  take a look 👇🏻👇🏻👇🏻
 ### Skills

 <p align="left">